Luka Nurmi: Porsche Sprint Challenge NEZ 2020–2021

 Nurmi won the Porsche Sprint Challenge NEZ series as the youngest driver in its history.

 Finnish Relaa Racing team chose Nurmi for its junior driver to Porsche Sprint Challenge NEZ Racing series for seasons 2020 and 2021.
 Nurmi thanked the team manager Raimo Niemi for the trust he had give as in his first GT year Nurmi won the bronze medal of the series.
 After fierceful driving in next year he improved two positions and won the Championship title as the youngest driver to win the Porsche Sprint Challenge NEZ racing series in its history.

 Legends 2020–2021

-In order to maintain his skills behind the steering wheel of GT cars and to develop his versatile motorsport career, Nurmi successfully competed in Legends, which has become the most popular circuit racing series in Finland.
+Nurmi successfully competed in Legends, which has become the most popular circuit racing series in Finland.
 In season 2020 he won the Semi-PRO Championship series and in 2021 the PRO Championship series.
 In both classes, he collect the titles as the youngest driver in the series history.